Project

 What is it about?

-European researchers, businesses and policy makers face many barriers to the cross-border use of health data.
+European researchers, businesses and policy-makers face many barriers to the cross-border use of health data.
 Data is needed to prevent and treat diseases more effectively in the future.

-The new legislation aims to clarify and harmonise member states’ practices and facilitate cross-border collaboration.
-The regulation and data protection requirements will ensure the secure use of health data.
+The new European Health Data Space (EHDS) legislation aims to clarify and harmonise Member States’ practices and facilitate cross-border collaboration.
+The regulation and data protection requirements ensure the secure use of health data.
 New technologies and common standards will help to change healthcare in Europe for the better, to the benefit of all.

-The European Health Data Space (EHDS) aims to enhance the secondary use of health data to strengthen research, innovation and policymaking across Europe.
+The EHDS aims to enhance the secondary use of health data to strengthen research, innovation and policy-making across Europe.

 What do we do?